softwareguru/osacon-website/content/faq/_index.md

 Anybody involved in data analytics: data scientists, data engineers, analysts, information designers, infrastructure gurus and product managers.  along with open source communities and leaders.

 ### Will the event be in-person or online?
-OSA CON 2024 is an online event on December 12-14.
+OSA CON 2024 is an online event on November 19-21.

 ### Is the event free?
 Yes, participation in OSA CON 2024 is free.

 ### How can I register for the event?
-Registration will be open soon.
-[Sign up for news](https://softwareguru.typeform.com/to/Z1lyI2x2).
+Registration is now open.
+Sign up for the event [here](/register).

 ### How can I be a speaker?
 We are accepting proposals for presentations.
 Please review our guidelines, and register your talk [here](https://sessionize.com/osa-con-2024).